Apeiros-46B/AlchimiaVitae/README.md

 - Ornate Cauldron
   - Used to create powerful potions
     - Benevolent Brew and Malevolent Concoction
-    - Ancient Potion of Harmony
-    - Ancient Potion of Destruction
 - Altar of Infusion
   - Allows you to infuse tools and weapons with powerful effects called Infusions
   - Infusions are not compatible with each other, you must choose wisely